Kotlin/dokka/docs-developer/src/doc/docs/developer_guide/workflow.md

 ## Debugging Dokka

-Dokka is essentially a gradle plugin, so you can debug it the same way you would any other gradle plugin.
+Dokka is essentially a Gradle plugin, so you can debug it the same way you would any other Gradle plugin.

-Below you'll find instructions on how to debug Dokka's internal logic, but you can apply the same principles if you wish to debug a plugin which resides in a separate project.
+Below you'll find instructions on how to debug Dokka's internal logic, but you can apply the same principles if you wish to debug a Dokka plugin.

 1. Choose a project to debug on, it needs to have some code for which documentation will be generated.
    Prefer using smaller projects that reproduce the exact problem or behaviour you want since the less code you have, the easier it will be to understand what's going on.
-You can use example projects found in [dokka/examples/gradle](https://github.com/Kotlin/dokka/tree/master/examples/gradle), there's both simple single-module and more complex multimodule/multiplatform examples.
+You can use example projects found in [dokka/examples/gradle](https://github.com/Kotlin/dokka/tree/master/examples/gradle), there's both simple single-module and more complex multi-module / multiplatform examples.
 2. For the debug project, set `org.gradle.debug` to `true` in one of the following ways:

     * In your `gradle.properties` add `org.gradle.debug=true`
     * When running Dokka tasks:<br/>`./gradlew dokkaHtml -Dorg.gradle.debug=true --no-daemon`

-3. Run desired Dokka task with `--no-daemon`.
+3. Run the desired Dokka task with `--no-daemon`.
 Gradle should wait until you attach with debugger before proceeding with the task, so no need to hurry here.
    <br/>Example: `./gradlew dokkaHtml -Dorg.gradle.debug=true --no-daemon`.